-Canada’s Minister of Justice and Attorney General, the Honourable Robert Nicholson, has ordered the extradition of Canadian Sociology professor Hassan Diab to France to face charges of murder, attempted murder and destruction of property related to the 1980 terrorist attack on a synagogue in Paris that killed 4 people, and injured 40 others.
+Canada’s Minister of Justice and Attorney General has ordered the extradition of Canadian Sociology professor Hassan Diab to France to face charges of murder, attempted murder and destruction of property related to the 1980 terrorist attack on a synagogue in Paris that killed 4 people, and injured 40 others.
 The terrorist attack was anti-semitic and took place on the day of the celebration of Simchat Torah, the final day of a Jewish festival.

 Diab is under house arrest in Ottawa.